Walter C. Sweeney Sr.: Military career

 He was awarded the Distinguished Service Medal by the United States Government for service during the World War; the Legion of Honor, Officers' Grade, by the French Government; and received a citation from the Commander-in-Chief, A.E.F., for services in action September 28, 1918, near Apremont, France.

 Colonel Sweeney's long and varied experiences make him thoroughly conversant with every phase of the Military Intelligence Division: with its formative struggles, with its objectives, and with its achievements; and his book on Military Intelligence is written by a man who knows his subject, who is a recognized authority in this new and important field.

 Promoted to brigadier general in December 1935, Sweeney took command of the Sixth Infantry Brigade at Fort Douglas, Utah.
 Following his promotion to major general in June 1938, Sweeney took command of the Third Infantry Division at Fort Lewis, Washington.
 In taking command of the Third Infantry Division, Sweeney was one of five generals chosen to lead divisions then being modernized by conversion from traditional four-regiment square divisions into more flexible, and therefore more suitable for modern warfare, triangular divisions consisting of three regiments each.
 Under Sweeney's command, the newly reorganized Third Infantry Division participated in important war games, including a mock invasion of California involving land, sea, and air forces.

 Among the future generals included in Sweeney's Third Infantry Division command were Mark W. Clark and Dwight David Eisenhower.
 In Eisenhower: A Soldier's Life, 1890–1945, military historian Carlo d'Este relates a story of then-Lt.
 Colonel Eisenhower being offered a coveted invitation to one of Sweeney's regular poker games.
 Although Sweeney was a keen card player, newcomer Eisenhower won so much money from Sweeney and the other poker-game regulars that he was not known to have been invited back.

 Sweeney retired from active duty due to age on November 30, 1940.
 However, in June 1942 he was called out of retirement to head the California State Guard.
 He retired from this post in 1943.

-Sweeney died on April 9, 1963, at Letterman Army Hospital, San Francisco, California.
+Sweeney died on April 9, 1963, at Letterman Army Hospital, San Francisco, California and is buried in San Francisco National Cemetery.

 Family

-The 1880 United States Census shows that Walter Sweeney, then 3, shared his family home with his parents and seven siblings: Rose M. Sweeney, 22; Andrew T. Sweeney, 20; Mary Sweeney, 16; Sallie Sweeney, 15; Willie Sweeney, 11; Frank Sweeney, 5; and Edgar Sweeney, 2.
+The 1880 United States census shows that Walter Sweeney, then 3, shared his family home with his parents and seven siblings: Rose M. Sweeney, 22; Andrew T. Sweeney, 20; Mary Sweeney, 16; Sallie Sweeney, 15; Willie Sweeney, 11; Frank Sweeney, 5; and Edgar Sweeney, 2.

-Walter C. Sweeney married Anne Eloise McConnell (born April 26, 1873) of Tennessee on April 10, 1904.
+Walter C. Sweeney married Anne Eloise McConnell of Tennessee on April 10, 1904.
 They remained married until her death on December 15, 1953, in San Francisco, California.
 The couple had three children: